nonnontrivial/nonnontrivial/README.md

-Hi, i'm Kevin, digital plumber with ≈ 7 years of professional experience in web engineering with modern frontend frameworks like React with TypeScript, Kotlin on Android, and backend stacks using Python and Go in a containerized setting.
+Hi, i'm Kevin, digital plumber with ≈ 7 years using tools and languages like TypeScript, React for the web, Python, Kotlin on Android, and Podman on Linux in production

 ### i've worked on